skip to main content

 • Summer

-• HCC-based courses: Work with your high school counselor and your school’s HCC Admissions and Advising counselor to elect courses and finalize registration.
+• HCC-based courses: Work with your high school counselor o ensure alignment between your HCPSS course schedule and your HCC course schedule!

 • HCPSS-based CC courses – Nothing.
-Additional registration steps will be facilitated via announcements via email from the Office of Dual Enrollment and collaboration with your students teacher and your school’s HCC Admissions and Advising counselor
+Additional registration steps will be facilitated via announcements via email from the Office of Dual Enrollment and collaboration with your students teacher.

 • Fall